material-components/material-components-android/docs/components/Slider.md

 ### Anatomy and key properties

-A slider has a track, one or two thumbs, and optional value label.
+A slider has a track, one or two thumbs, and an optional value label.
 A discrete slider also has tick marks.

 ![Slider anatomy diagram](assets/slider/slider_anatomy.png)